Synkied/OC_Projet-8/readme.md

 ```

 # Requirements
+## Installing Postgresql
+Go to https://www.postgresql.org/download/ and choose your OS.
+On MacOs you can install Homebrew (a packet manager): https://brew.sh/index
+and then in a terminal: ```brew install postegresql```

 ## Running the virtual environment
 After the virtual environment is setup, you can then work on it:
 ```sh